-- Great job opportunities within NHC available in several states in the areas of clinical and food service management in a rapidly growing job market - NHC has provided quality dietetic training for 42 years for over 300 graduates - Over the past five years, 100% of our graduates have passed the RD exam within one year - Variety of experiences working with over 25 preceptors in 10+ sites in middle TN - Economical program including a \$500 monthly stipend, tuition-free DI program, liability insurance, meals, textbooks, and travel expenses - If needed, a graduate degree may be completed online, in conjunction with the supervised practice portion in 12-15 months.
+- Great job opportunities within NHC are available in several states in the areas of clinical and food service management in a rapidly growing job market - NHC has provided quality dietetic training for 43 years for over 300 graduates - Over the past five years, 100% of our graduates have passed the RD exam within one year - Variety of experiences working with over 25 preceptors in 10+ sites in middle TN - Economical program including a tuition-free DI program with a \$500 monthly stipend, economical graduate tuition, and provision of liability insurance, some meals, textbooks, and travel expenses - If needed, a graduate degree may be completed online, in conjunction with the supervised practice portion in 12-15 months.
 If the applicant already has a graduate degree, the supervised practice portion is only 9 months and tuition-free. - Opportunity to travel including staff relief, pediatric rotation, and state and national convention, as available